-Surely, no nation was ever faced with a greater educational problem than is Mexico in the year of our Lord 1928.
+Undoubtedly Mexico is making headway in her struggle with the forces of darkness.
+To have increased the total number of public schools from 11,800 to 16,600 and to have raised the total government expenditures for education from 33,000,000 to almost 64,000,000 peacs per year as Mexico has done in the last five years, is no mean achievement.
+But the problem still remains one of staggering proportions.
 Not only must the nation struggle with ignorance and nescience on every side, but in education, as in every other public enterprise in Mexico, war has to be constantly waged against the age-old traditions of political graft and incompetence.
 There is an ever-present temptation to sacrifice the funds, so badly needed for education, to other and less worthy objects.

-What for convenience we have called here the "problem of education in Mexico" is only one aspect of that much larger and more difficult job which the revolutionary governments have tackled - the social reconstruction of the whole nation.
+the "problem of education in Mexico" is only one aspect of that much larger and more difficult job which the revolutionary governments have tackled - the social reconstruction of the whole nation.
 It would be naive and even foolish to hope that in any educational program, of whatever kind, Mexico will find the solution of all the social ills to which it is heir.
 But if the present activities of the state and federal governments are an earnest for the future, it is clear that Mexico is determined to give education a fair chance to do its part in creating the new nation.
 The rest lies in the lap of the gods.
 "It must be recognized and said very loud and very clear", wrote the Secretary of Education in 1924, "that the work of popular redemption is now securely launched, and that it has its roots deep in the conscience and heart of Mexico".
-If this was true in 1924, it is doubly true in 1928.
-Mexico has put its faith in education!
+If this was true in 1924, it is doubly true in 1931.

+Mexico has put its faith in education: